Outline of Croatia

 The following outline is provided as an overview of and topical guide to Croatia:

 Croatia – unitary democratic parliamentary republic in Europe at the crossroads of Central Europe, the Balkans, and the Mediterranean.
 The country's population is 4 million, most of whom are Croats, with the most common religious denomination being Roman Catholicism.
-Croatia is a member of the European Union (since July 2013).
+Croatia is a member of the European Union (since July 2013) and of NATO (since April 2009).